 Receipt of frames containing SAE messages signals the following events to the SAE parent process:

-Authentication frame with Transaction Sequence number 1—This event indicates that an SAE Commit message has been received from a peer STA.
+Authentication frame with Transaction Sequence number 1—This event indicates that an SAE Commit message has been received from a peer STA or a peer MLD.

-Authentication frame with Transaction Sequence number 2—This event indicates that an SAE Confirm message has been received from a peer STA.
+Authentication frame with Transaction Sequence number 2—This event indicates that an SAE Confirm message has been received from a peer STA or a peer MLD.

 The parent process generates Authentication frames with Authentication transaction sequence 1 and a Status of 76 indicating rejection of an Authentication attempt because an Anti-Clogging Token field(#2534) is required.